Artist Residency Fund Grant

 All applications are evaluated by a multi-disciplinary jury of local and national artists and arts experts.
 All applications are evaluated on the following criteria:

 Finalist applicants will be determined by the jury through a detailed scoring process.
-All finalist organizations will be interviewed by local members of the jury to provide additional information about the residency and enable funding recommendations.
+All finalist organizations will be interviewed by local members of the jury to provide additional information about the residency and to enable funding recommendations.
 Funding recommendations from the jury are forwarded to the TACA Board of Directors for final approval.

 TACA Artist Residency Fund Grant Recipients